| | | | Netmagis 2.2.x installation |

 You can raise the number of processes to reduce

-| ifspeed_<ifaceprefixname> | Set the speed (in Mbit/s)
+the total execution time for all sensors. | | ifspeed_<ifaceprefixname> | Set the speed (in Mbit/s)

 associated to the prefix name of an interface